Backstage at Birdland

 Yoshi's Jazz House

-Steve Turre and Sanctified Shells return to Yoshi's in Oakland, CA Steve Turre and the shells will be in residence at the wonderful club and restaurant.
-Great atmosphere, great sound, and geart food!
+Steve Turre and Sanctified Shells return to Yoshi's in Oakland, CA Steve Turre and the shells will be in residence at the wonderful club and resturant.
+Great atmosshpere, great sound, and geart food!
 Yoshi's Jack London Square is located at 510 Embarcadero West between Washington and Clay Streets around the corner from the Jack London Square Cinema Complex on Washington in Oakland.
 Yoshi's is on the ground floor on the front side of the seven-story parking structure.
 Call (510) 238-9200 for further information.

 Steve Turre and Sanctified Shells